Blog Post

 How can I check if a PDF is encrypted?

 A PDF is considered encrypted if it requires a password to open or if it isn’t accessible until decrypted.
 Most PDF readers will prompt for a password if encryption is present.
-In PSPDFKit, encrypted PDFs are treated as invalid until they’re decrypted.
+In Nutrient, encrypted PDFs are treated as invalid until they’re decrypted.

 What tools can I use to validate a PDF file?

-Tools like PSPDFKit can validate PDF files by checking the file header, end-of-file marker, and overall file size.
+Tools like Nutrient can validate PDF files by checking the file header, end-of-file marker, and overall file size.
 For specific formats like PDF/A, specialized tools such as the Isartor Test Suite and veraPDF are available for more detailed validation.

 Can an invalid PDF format be repaired?